NikolaLohinski/gonja/README.md

 	* `DefaultEnv` function is now called `DefaultEnvironment` and its properties have changed.
 See [gonja.go](./gonja.go) and [exec/environment.go](./exec/environment.go) for details.
 	* `FromCache` function has been removed as caching logic was removed.
 If required, it can be done by implementing a custom `Loader` (see [`loaders/loader.go`](./loaders/loader.go)).
 	* `Globals` is now referred to as `DefaultContext`
-* What was called a `Statement` is now referred to as `ControlStructure` to be closer to `python`'s Jinja glossary and may require changes
+* What was called a `Statement` is now referred to as `ControlStructure` to be closer to `python`'s Jinja glossary and may require changes in consumer code
-* What was called `Globals` is now called `GlobalFunctions` to be closer to `python`'s Jinja glossary and may require changes
+* What was called `Globals` is now called `GlobalFunctions` to be closer to `python`'s Jinja glossary and may require changes in consumer code
+* All non-python built-ins have been removed from `gonja`.
+They have been moved to the [`terraform-provider-jinja` code base](https://github.com/NikolaLohinski/terraform-provider-jinja).
+They can be brought back as needed by adding the `github.com/NikolaLohinski/terraform-provider-jinja/lib` dependency, and updating the global variables defined in [`builtins/`](./builtins/) with the available methods for each (see [`exec/environment.go`](./exec/environment.go) for details).

 ## Limitations